shawngao5/goog-streetview-gallery/README.md

 # goog-streetview-gallery
-Street View gallery using Google Closure and Google Sheets API.
+Street View gallery using MVC pattern:
+  - Google Sheets API for the model.
+  - SASS for the view.
+  - Google Closure for the controller.

 ## Run a demo
 - Clone this goog-streetview-gallery repo.